lgngrvs/logangraves.com/posts/now.md

 **Far future** (medium to low confidence)

 - Working in AI
 - Maybe grad school??
-Lowkey I don't have long AI timelines though
+Lowkey not sure if this is worth the time tradeoff
 - Saving the world lol